Elderton Barossa Shiraz 2021: Rich, Round, and Ready Now

 Palate / Taste

-On first sip, it opens cool and silky before the grip kicks in—tannins gather around the gums and cheeks.
-There’s warmth through the nose on swallow, but not an overwhelming chest heat.
-Fruit is full but not jammy—more richness than ripeness.
-Oak and spice stay in the background like a stern elder at the table.
-The texture is firm and balanced, neither coarse nor overly smooth.
+The first sip opens cool and silky before tannins begin to gather along the gums and cheeks.
+There is noticeable heat through the nose on the swallow, though it stops short of becoming harsh.
+Fruit sits in the darker spectrum, full rather than jammy.
+The overall impression is richness without excess ripeness.
+Oak and spice stay quietly in the background, shaping the structure without dominating the palate.
+The texture is firm and balanced, neither coarse nor overly polished.

 Finish

-The finish is dry and grippy, not acidic.
-There’s structure here—clear and deliberate.
-With a second pour, fruit and spice become more present and slightly warmer, with a bold entry on the front of the palate that softens into a lingering oak and spice silhouette.
+The finish is dry and gently grippy rather than sharp with acid.
+Structure carries through clearly and deliberately.
+With a second pour, the fruit and spice show a little more warmth and presence.
+The entry feels bolder, then settles into a lingering trace of spice and dark fruit.
 It feels like a wine with time ahead of it.

 Food Pairing

-Red Leicester: Adds umami and a fruitier aftertaste.
-Oak lifts more on the nose.
+Red Leicester: Added a touch of umami and brought forward a fruitier aftertaste.

 ATC Verdict: Is It Worth the Splurge?